Genome-Function-Initiative-Oxford/scATAC_Pseudobulk_Pipeline/README.md

 6. Call peaks for the pseudoreplicates
 7. Create a metadata file summarising the number of pseudoreplicates created from each input BAM file

+## Configuration
+To set the data and the parameters, edit `config.yaml`.

 ## Running the Pipeline
 The pipeline can either be run manually via command line or scheduled to run on a cluster via Slurm.